XCTEQ/XCFit/README.md

 $ pod install
 ```

-Now close the existing Xcode session and Xcode Workspace `.xcworkspace` next time.
+Now close the existing Xcode session and Xcode Workspace `.xcworkspace` for the changes to take effect.

 We now have everything we needed to run demo Cucumber demo test.
-Update Scheme if don't want to run unit test or other type of tests.
+Update the Scheme if you don't want to run unit test or other type of tests.
 and press 'CMD+U'

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/cucumberish_template.gif)

-Congratulations !!
+Congratulations!!
 You have just ran your first Cucumber BDD Scenario in the Xcode.

 #### Create Separate Scheme if needed

 XCFit adds 'Cucumberish' target to existing Scheme.
-You can remove that target and run separate scheme to keep it independent from Unit tests.
+You can remove that target and run separate scheme to keep it independent from unit tests.
 Make sure you make the new scheme executable for Running.

 ### Getting Cucumberish using Carthage